Hhy096/nomogram/README.md

 The procedure for generating nomogram of a specific logisitic regression is shown below.

 An example can be illustrated as follows.
-A logistic regression model to predict refractory/recurrent cytomegalovirus (CMV) infection after haploidentical donor (HID) hematopoietic stem cell transplantation (HSCT) was presented in .
+A logistic regression model to predict refractory/recurrent cytomegalovirus (CMV) infection after haploidentical donor (HID) hematopoietic stem cell transplantation (HSCT) was presented in work [1].
 The model is presented as
 $$\text{Probability (refractory/recurrent CMV infection)} = \dfrac{1}{1+exp(−Y)}$$
 where Y = 0.0322 × (age) – 0.0696 × (gender) + 0.5492 × (underlying disease) + 0.0963 × (the cumulative dose of prednisone during pre- engraftment phase) – 0.0771 × (CD34+ cell counts in graft) – 1.2926.
 The threshold of probability was 0.5243, which separates patients into high- and low-risk groups.